 Should I contact the Title IX Coordinator?

-Any member of the Keene State College community (including students, faculty, and staff) who has concerns about sexual assault, gender-based harassment, and dating or domestic violence is encouraged to contact the Title IX coordinator, even if that event occurred at a college-sponsored event or off campus.
+Any member of the Keene State College community (including students, faculty, and staff) who has concerns about sexual assault, gender-based harassment, dating violence, domestic violence, stalking, sexual exploitation, or sexual harassment is encouraged to contact the Title IX Coordinator.

 Specifically, contact the Title IX coordinator if you:

-- want to understand your options if you think you may have encountered sexual discrimination or sexual misconduct
+- want to understand your options if you think you may have experienced sexual misconduct

 - learn of a situation that you think may warrant a College investigation